ansfaiz/Ticket_Booking_Project/Readme.md

 ## 📖 Example Usage
  ### Start the app

- .
-Register or login as a user
+ - Register or login as a user

- .
-View available trains
+ - View available trains

- .
-Book tickets for a selected train
+ - Book tickets for a selected train

- .
-Check your booking history
+ - Check your booking history
+##  Learning Outcomes
+- Practiced Java OOP concepts like Encapsulation, Inheritance, Polymorphism
+- Organized code using services & utilities structure
+- Learned Git & GitHub workflows and proper documentation

 ## 🔮 Future Enhancements
-  .
-Database integration (MySQL / PostgreSQL)
+  - Database integration (MySQL / PostgreSQL)
-  . using Springboot to enhance backend
+  - using Springboot to enhance backend

-  .
-GUI or Web interface
+  - GUI or Web interface

-  .
-Payment gateway simulation
+  - Payment gateway simulation

-  .
-Seat availability tracking
+  - Seat availability tracking

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork this repo and submit pull requests.